beitmenotyou-com/OmniSocial-ProtocolKit/docs/examples/EXAMPLES-ACTIONS.md

 1. Fork the repo
 2. Copy `examples/template/`
-3. Follow format, include clear `README.md`
+3. Follow the format, include a clear `README.md`
 4. Submit PR to `examples/` folder

 ---